ShadowPDP/ShadowPDP/readme.md

 Besides, we will give a step-by-step guide to show the workflow of ShadowP4 and how to run real traffic on the it.

+Note this is the preliminary prototype of ShadowP4 implementation.
+The code may changes in the future evolution.

 ## 1. Merging P4 programs